FatemaSultana33/Excel--Online-Dress-Store-Data-Analysis/README.md

 #### Complete data analytics project:
-The Excel workbook named “Dress Store Data Analysis” contains data that has been cleaned, processed, and analyzed, and includes dashboard creation.
+The Excel workbook named “__Dress Store Data Analysis__” contains data that has been cleaned, processed, and analyzed, and includes dashboard creation.

 #### Project Steps: